David-Nogueira/Steam_Games_2013_to_2023-R_Project-Cesae_Digital/README.md

 </a>

 <p align="justify">
-With this R programming project on Steam platform games from 2013 to 2023, it was possible to gain valuable insights into the behavior of both games and users.
+With this R programming project on Steam platform games from 2013 to 2023, it was possible to gain valuable insights into the behaviour of both games and users.
 The selected questions for analysis were fundamental in understanding various aspects of the online gaming market.<br><br>
 We began by identifying the best-selling game over the years, considering both paid and free games.
 Then, we determined the highest-priced games on the platform and identified the game with the most positive feedback, which allowed us to better understand player preferences.<br><br>
 One of the most important analyses was identifying the factors that most affect a game's sales.
 By exploring the correlation between different variables, such as positive feedback, negative feedback, price, and others, we were able to identify significant patterns that influence a game's commercial success on the platform.
 An additional question raised was whether, based on a set of factors, it would be possible to predict whether a game would receive positive feedback.<br><br>